Jenny Mikakos MP

 Minister for Families and Children, Minister for Early Childhood Education and Minister for Youth Affairs

-Jenny holds Arts and Law degrees from the University of Melbourne and previously practiced as a lawyer.
+Jenny holds a Bachelor of Law and a Bachelor of Arts from the University of Melbourne and practised as a lawyer prior to entering Parliament.

 Jenny has led the transformation of Victoria’s children and family services system through the Roadmap for Reform and the move from crisis response to prevention and early intervention.
 She has overseen the largest ever expansion of the child protection workforce in Victoria’s history, delivering funding for 610 new child protection workers, a 46 per cent increase in the child protection workforce.
 Since 2015, investment for child and family services has increased by $704 million, an increase of 69 per cent.

 As Minister for Youth Affairs, Jenny has strengthened the government’s engagement with young people who face disadvantage by investing in initiatives that support and empower them to reach their full potential.
 This has been underpinned by the development of the Youth Policy: Building Stronger Youth Engagement in Victoria and an investment of over $80 million since 2015 to deliver programs that support youth engagement and participation in community and economic life.